ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/architecture/APIC-HA-Architectures.md

 ### Install APIC in DC1
 Start with [Installing API Connect](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=integration-installing-api-connect) and follow the trail to [Installing with the top-level CR on OpenShift](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=integration-installing-top-level-cr-openshift).

-### Install DataPower + Analytics in DC2
+### Install DataPower in DC2
 [Installing with subsystem CRs in different namespaces or environments](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=integration-installing-subsystem-crs-in-different-namespaces-environments) provides the overview.
-We will install DataPower and Analytics subsystems in DC2.
+We will install the DataPower subsystem in DC2.

 - OCP in DC2 needs preparations such as `pull-secret` and the IBM Operator Catalog source.
 - Install the IBM API Connect operator in `apigw2` namespace in DC2